Pontiac V8 engine: 347

 Several dealer-installed camshafts were optional to increase power further to 317 hp. which was seen on the hood of the 1957 Daytona Grand National winning car driven by Cotton Owens.

 Standard only for the Pontiac Bonneville was Pontiac's first-ever fuel injection system.
-A mechanical system built by Rochester, it was similar in principle, but not identical, to the contemporary Chevrolet "fuelie".
+A mechanical system built by Rochester, it was similar in principle, but not identical, to a contemporary system offered as an option on the Chevrolet Corvette.
 Pontiac did not release official power ratings for this engine, saying only that it had more than 300 hp.
 Contemporary road tests suggest that it was actually somewhat inferior to the Tri-Power engines, although it did have better fuel economy.
 Only 630 Bonnevilles were produced for 1957, all of them fuel-injected.

 370

 For 1958 the V8's bore was increased again to 4+1/16 in, increasing displacement to 369.4 cuin.
 The engine was dubbed the TEMPEST V-8, a nickname it retained until the end of 1960.